 What is the difference between programs and practices on CrimeSolutions.gov?

 |Description||A specific set of activities carried out according to guidelines to achieve a defined purpose.||A general category of programs, strategies, or procedures that share similar characteristics with regard to the issues they address and how they address them.|

 |Question Answered||How effective is this specific program according to the most rigorous evaluation(s) available?||How effective is this general practice on average across many evaluations?|

 |Example||Did the ABC Mentoring Program in Anytown, USA achieve its goals?||Does mentoring usually achieve its goals?|

 Read more About CrimeSolutions.govCrimeSolutions.gov is not an exhaustive list of all justice-related programs and practices, and inclusion on this site does not constitute an endorsement of a program or practice by the U.S. Department of Justice.
 Read more.

-Program Summary: Public surveillance systems include a network of cameras and components for monitoring, recording, and transmitting video images.
-The ultimate goal of installing public surveillance cameras throughout the city of Baltimore, Md., was to reduce the historically high levels of crime in the city.
+Practice Summary: Public surveillance systems include a network of cameras and components for monitoring, recording, and transmitting video images.
+The ultimate goal of installing public surveillance cameras is to reduce both property and personal crime.